BraydenParish/GM-Simulator/gm-sim/OVERNIGHT_REPORT.md

 # Overnight Autonomy Report

 ## Completed
-- Hardened the OpenRouter-backed narrative client with Gemini 2.5 Flash as the default model and an automatic Gemini 2.0 Flash Lite fallback, plus broader error handling.
+- Repointed the OpenRouter-backed narrative client to Grok-4-Fast with automatic fallbacks to Gemini 2.5 Flash and Gemini 2.0 Flash Lite, added reasoning hooks, and ensured every prompt carries a progress + remaining-tasks summary for continuity.
 - Implemented OpenRouter-backed narrative client and season orchestration utilities to simulate round-robin schedules with drive summaries and player stat lines.